yusinto/indigo/_posts/2016-03-29-step-two-to-react-webpack-and-react.markdown

 Note about directory structure: All my code are in a src folder to separate it from other elements of the project like node_modules and dist.
 This allows me to target only src for transpilation in my webpack build.
 Under src, my files are further organised into client, server and common.

-What's common?
+So what's in common?
 This is in preparation for building a universal app (also known as isomorphic app) where the code being run on the client and server are one and the same ergo common code.
-But we'll talk more about this more in a later post.
+But we'll talk more about this in a later post.

 If you come from an OO background like me, you should be familiar with the syntax here.

+##### appComponent.js
 {% highlight C# %}
 /*
- Here we import react's package default module and assign it to a variable named React.
+ Import react's default module and assign it to a variable named React.
  Additionally we also import the Component module and assign it to a variable named Component.
 */
 import React, {Component} from 'react';

 /*
  Subclass React.Component and implement the render method.
 This method must return a single child element.
 A react component at minimum must implement the render method.
- Also set this class as the default export of this file so we can import it from other files.
+Also set this class as the default export of this file so we can import it in other files.
 */
 export default class App extends Component {
     render() {
         return (
             // Nooo this looks like inline html!
-Are we back in the land of classic asp and php?
+Are we back in the land
+            // of classic asp/php?
 Short answer is no we are not.
-            // These might look like plain html, but under the bonnet they are shorthand syntax to generate ReactElements.
-            // A ReactElement is the primary basic type in React which constitutes the virtual DOM.
-In essence, you are
-            // writing virtual DOM.
-It's called virtual because it's not the real DOM.
-React keeps an in-memory copy
-            // of this DOM subtree and only flush changes to the real DOM in the browser if there is a props or state
-            // change.
-We'll talk about props and state more in later posts.
-For now, just understand that you are writing
-            // a html-like syntax called jsx which becomes part of the virtual dom.
+See
+            // below for details.
             <div>
                 <h1>Hello world in React!</h1>
                 <p>